Cultivate Your Own Herbal Medicine Cabinet

 Here's the thing, having a “Green Thumb” is a myth!

-Everyone is endowed with the intuition it takes to raise and care for our plant friends.
+Everyone can be a plant mama or daddy.
 The knowledge is built in because our ancestor’s survival depended on it.
 I will briefly cover some tips for success below.

 Soil is key.
 Plants get their vitamins from the earth, and it's helpful to view dirt as food.
 Do you eat cow tongue?
 Depending on your cultural and regional upbringing, you might, but cow’s tongue isn’t for everyone.
 The same goes for dirt food.
 Some plants come from aired desert regions with sandy soil, while other plants native to tropical rainforests prefer loamy and rich soil.
 Make sure your plants are fed the diet that is most compatible with their bio-makeup.